cubeli27/LadyBug/README.md

 - **Images:** Stores project-related images, organized into subdirectories for 3D designs, assembled PCBs, and testing phases.
 - **docs:** Documentation files, including the setup instructions in `INSTALL.md`.
 - **LICENSE:** Licensing information for the project.
-- **README.md:** The main documentation file providing an overview of the project, features, and contribution guidelines.
+- **README.md:** The main documentation file providing an overview of the project, and features.

 ## Sponsor Acknowledgment